Pulitzer Fountain: 1971 restoration and 1974 Landmarks Designation

 In 1971, the Parks Department under the direction of August Heckscher, undertook a restoration of the fountain costing $268,000.
 The work included a new sewer system and the replacement of limestone steps with granite.

-On May 30, 1974, the Landmarks Preservation Commission held a public hearing to consider designation of the Grand Army Plaza, including the Pulitzer Fountain, as a Scenic Landmark.
+On May 30, 1974, the Landmarks Preservation Commission held a public hearing to consider designation of the Grand Army Plaza, including the Pulitzer Fountain, as a New York City scenic landmark.
 The measure was approved on July 23, 1974.

 1985–1990 restoration

 On March 26, 1985, the Central Park Conservancy and the architecture firm of Buttrick White & Burtis presented plans to the Landmarks Preservation Commission for a full restoration of the plaza, including the Pulitzer Fountain.
 The plans called for the restoration of the balustrade and columns removed in the 1935 repairs.
 The work was completed in June 1990, including a reconstruction of the fountain, this time in granite.
 Plans to restore the balustrade and columns were abandoned on account of costs.
 According to The New York Times: "For years this fountain merely dripped and dribbled, but now it cascades, and that makes all the difference, for now the Pulitzer Fountain has a sound."

 Most of the cost of the 1990 renovation was paid for by the Grand Army Plaza/Pulitzer Fountain partnership, a not-for-profit fund created by adjacent businesses and property owners.
 The fund made news in 2016 with the revelation that Donald Trump's charitable foundation had donated $264,000, its largest bequest ever, to the 1990 renovation.
 The bequest raised some eyebrows because the work indirectly benefited Trump's Plaza Hotel which stood across the street from the fountain.

+In 2024, the second phase of the restoration project began.
+It is set to complete the comprehensive restoration of the south side by replacing the single row of Callery pear trees with a double row of the London plane trees, repairing and replacing deteriorating pavements consistent with the original plaza design and update the mechanical systems of the Pulitzer Fountain.